wpliu25/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image6]
 ![alt text][image7]

-To further augment the trainng data sat, I also used the left and right auxilliary camera images (data_io.py lines 79-107).
+To further augment the trainng data sat, I also added the left and right auxilliary camera images with 0.5 correction (data_io.py lines 79, 50-58).

-For example, here is the center image along with it's left, right and their adjusted steering in a left turn:<br />
+For example, here is the center image along with it's left, right:<br />
 Center:<br />
 ![alt text][image8]<br />
-Left added with steering = center steering + _hard (0.15):<br />
 ![alt text][image9]<br />
-Right added steering = center steering + _soft (-0.025):<br />
 ![alt text][image10]<br />
-If the car was determined to be turning right instead augmented images would have mirrored parameters.
-I only augmented 40% of the training data and only when the absolute steering angle was larger than 0.2 (data_io.py line 171)

-In addition I also filtered out 70% of images with large changes in steering control (data_io.py lines 49-68).
-Large changes is defined as a delta change in steering compared to previous which is greater than 0.5.

-After the collection process, I added 1359 images to the sample data, totalling 10270 number of data points.
-I then preprocessed this data by simple arithmetics by "Normalization" (i.e. center around 0.5 and divide by 255)
+After the center lane driving collection process, I added 1359 images of recovery from the lane to the sample data, totalling 13,863 number of data points.
+This dataset is augmented 6 fold, cropped by 50 rows from the top, 20 from the bottom.

-After initial loading I randomly shuffled the data set and put 30% of the data into a validation set (data_io.py line 19) leaving 70% for training.
+After initial loading I put 30% of the data into a validation set (data_io.py line 16) leaving 70% for training all of which was shuffled in the generator.

-The training data with augmentation was used to train the model.
-The validation, composed only of original images, set helped determine if the model was over or under fitting.
-The ideal number of epochs was 10 as evidenced by inferior comparison of performance with a 25 epoch trained model.
-I used an Nadam optimizer so that manually training the learning rate wasn't necessary.
+The training data, with augmentation, was used to train the model.
+The validation data, with augmentetation, helped determine if the model was over or under fitting.
+The ideal number of epochs was 5 as evidenced by similar performance with a 10 epoch trained model.
+I used an adam optimizer so that manually training the learning rate wasn't necessary.